sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 ### Thread-local object pool

-If your thread is long-running and you allocate many short-living objects of same type, you can use a thread-local object pool, called `Recycler`. `Recycler` reduces the amount of the garbage you produce, reducing memory bandwidth and load on the garbage collector.
+If your thread is long-running and you allocate many short-living objects of same type, you can use a thread-local object pool, called `Recycler`.
+It reduces the amount of the garbage you produce, saving memory bandwidth consumption and load on the garbage collector.

 ```java
 public class MyObject {